brynjen/eventadapter/README.md

 ================================

 An event-based recyclerAdapter using an eventBus to notify it of any changes in the data source, letting the adapter show RecyclerViews nice animations (or you could add your own animations).
-The library is meant to work with Lollipop (api lvl 21) or above, but is planned for a Kitkat later.

 EventAdapter: